ASTM D880 Impact Testing for Shipping Containers and Systems

 Request a quote to see why so many companies partner with Keystone Package Testing.
 Have a question about single parcel delivery package testing?
 Contact us and we will determine the best course of action.

-The scope of ASTM D 880 shipping container testing is to identify the results of impacts on the container.
 The test standard has two procedures.
 Procedure A tests the ability of the shipping container to withstand impacts.
 Procedure B tests the ability of the shipping container to provide protection to the contents.
 For Procedure B, the definition of shipping container includes the outer container as well as the interior packing.

 ASTM D880 can be applied to a number of containers.
 These include but are not limited to bags, barrels, boxes, crates, drums, kegs, pails and sacks.
 The standard also allows for the testing of pallet loads and palletized units.
 Heavily loaded units can be tested to this standard.

 Why is impact testing important?
 Impacts are a common occurrence in transportation.
 Regardless of the method of shipment, air, sea, rail or over the road, impacts are common.
 They can occur as containers are dropped from one surface to another.
 They can occur as containers are placed on top of each other.
 Impacts happen during normal actions, but can also happen by accident.

 An ASTM D880 test lab will require a different container setup based on the procedure being tested.
 For instance, in Procedure A, either the actual contents or dummy contents can be used in the container.
 For Procedure B, only the actual contents can be used.
 Regardless of the contents, the container should be strapped, closed and sealed as it would be when it is transported.

 Upon completion of the testing, a test report is completed.
 The test report will contain the following information:

 - Reference to the test standard and any deviations from the procedure.